saadan1234/SafeSteps_ComputerVision/README.md

 ## Key Features

-+ _Accurate Pedestrian Detection:_ Employs YOLO (You Only Look Once) models for real-time identification of pedestrians and crosswalks within a video stream.
++ **_Accurate Pedestrian Detection:_** Employs YOLOv8 (You Only Look Once) models for real-time identification of pedestrians and crosswalks within a video stream.

-+ _Dynamic Traffic Light Control:_ Calculates pedestrian distances from both crosswalk endpoints to determine their intentions (approaching or leaving).
++ **_Dynamic Traffic Light Control:_** Calculates pedestrian distances from both crosswalk endpoints to determine their intentions (approaching or leaving).

-+ _Adaptive Signal Management:_ Adjusts traffic light state (green to yellow to red) based on pedestrian proximity to the crosswalk, prioritizing pedestrian safety while maintaining traffic flow.
++ **_Adaptive Signal Management:_** Adjusts traffic light state (green to yellow to red) based on pedestrian proximity to the crosswalk, prioritizing pedestrian safety while maintaining traffic flow.

++ **_Models:_** The project utilizes a custom-trained model using YOLOv8 on a public dataset available on Roboflow.
+The project uses another pre-trained YOLOv8 model to detect pedestrians.

-+ _Visual Representation_: Generates an output image that clearly depicts:
++ **_Visual Representation_:** Generates an output image that clearly depicts:

   1. Detected crosswalk and pedestrians